-Last year, Verizon donated more than $4.6 million to disaster recovery projects throughout the United States.
-In total, $8,109,604 was donated by Verizon employees to nonprofits and $9,175,405 was donated through their matching gifts program.
+In recent years, Verizon donated more than $4.6 million to disaster recovery projects throughout the United States.
+In total, $8,109,604 was donated by Verizon employees to nonprofits in 2022, and $9,175,405 was donated through their matching gifts program.

 Verizon matches individual employee donations up to $5,000 for higher education or up to $1,000 for any other nonprofit.
+They also have the Champions program, which rewards groups of ten or more Verizon employees to team up and raise money for a cause, raising up to $10,000 of matching gift revenue.
 Once employees volunteer 50 hours with an organization in a given year, Verizon will provide a volunteer grant of $750.

 RealNetworks has pledged to donate 5% of its after-tax profits to charitable causes, which has led to the creation of the RealNetworks Foundation.
 The Foundation makes grants to charitable organizations and matches employee donations, as well as volunteer time.

 The company will match up to $10,000 in donations for all employee types and offers $15 per hour that employees volunteer with a 10-hour minimum (4 hours if part of a team event).

 Walmart is committed to increasing economic opportunity, strengthening local communities, and enhancing sustainability.
 As of May of 2023, Walmart has provided over $1.7 billion in total global giving.